PHX2600/The-Archive/forum/General Discussion/0156 - Use of the term quothackerquot.md

 LOL LORI DREW ok i just read the original post. doesnt anyone think megan meyers mom should be tried for something because she was the one who helped her 13 year old kid sign up for myspace to be more popular and you have to be 14 to use the site. so she broke a law. even tho it is rather lame to pick on a 13 year old while pretending to be a guy.

-altho i use the term &quot;hey lets create a josh&quot; to reference creating a fake profile to see someone elses profile. :lurk: i havent done it tho. but if i did it would be called josh
+altho i use the term "hey lets create a josh" to reference creating a fake profile to see someone elses profile. :lurk: i havent done it tho. but if i did it would be called josh

 --------------------------------------------------------------------------------